Tez-cyber/-alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Tasks on pointers and arrays
+Tasks on pointers and array